kyleGrealis/rss-digest/README.md

 This will:
 1. Fetch articles from configured feeds
 2. Summarize the first 2-3 with Claude
-3. Post to your Discord channel
+3. Post to Discord channel
 4. Show logs and validation

 ## 📊 Example Output